Zeynab Khanlarova: Musical career

 Zenab Khanlarova played Leyli's part in "Leyli and Majnun" opera, Asli's part in "Asli and Karam" opera of Uzeyir Hajibeyov, Arabzangi's part in Magomayev's "Shah Ismayil" opera, and others.
 Besides that, Zeynab Khanlarova successfully performed in Azerbaijani folk music style mugham.
 Zeynab Khanlarova's voice can be heard in such mugham compositions as "Shahnaz", "Gatar", "Bayati Shiraz" and many others.
 Zeynab Khanlarova was also a very successful pop singer.
 Khanlarova's repertoire includes songs of such composers as Tofig Guliyev, Arif Malikov, Alekper Taghiyev, Emin Sabitoglu, Gara Garayev, Fikret Amirov and many other prominent composers.
 Khanlarova successfully performed songs in Russian, Armenian, Ukrainian, Romanian, Georgian, Persian, Arabic, Chinese, Indian, Turkish and in many other languages.
 Zeynab Khanlarova gave concerts in Russia, Ukraine, Latvia, Moldova, Belarus, Kazakhstan, Uzbekistan, Turkmenistan, India, China, Iran, Iraq, Egypt, Israel, Turkey, Georgia, Armenia, Bulgaria, Germany, Poland, Hungary, Austria, Finland, Sweden and Czech Republic.

+Controversy

+In 2004, she reportedly stated that axe murderer Ramil Safarov was "not only the hero of Azerbaijan, but the hero of the whole world", adding that "he took an Armenian's life, and he was right to do so".
+She also stated, "I would have done exactly as Ramil did.
+He did the right thing to take the life of an Armenian".